CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 **Holding a door –** Two characters or a character with Strength may hold a door shut.
 If a character(s) with strength attempts to move the door, characters must state the levels in [Strength ]({{< ref "/rules/skills/#strength " >}}) to determine who is stronger.
 Treat two characters without [Strength]({{< ref "/rules/skills/#strength " >}}) as [Strength]({{< ref "/rules/skills/#strength " >}}) 1.
 The character(s) attempting to force the door open must be stronger for the door to open.
 The call for this is “I/we hold the door 1, I/we hold the door 2, I/we hold the door 3” while the character(s) are touching a single door.

 **Killing Blow –** A character may deal a lethal blow to a target causing them to instantly gain the [Dead Condition]({{< ref "/rules/conditions/#dead" >}}).
 The call for this is “I kill you 1, I kill you 2, I kill you 3” while touching the characters arm or holding a weapon to the torso of the character.
-Firearm representations should not be used for safety reasons.
+Firearm props should not be used for safety reasons.

 **Recovery Energy -** A character may take 30 minutes to recover 1 Energy point.
 This time should be used for mental self-care for the player such resting, reading, meditating, or similar activities.
 This duration may be changed due to plot effects, items, or other game effects and should be tracked appropriately.
 Players who endanger themselves or others by not taking proper care of themselves or by preventing others from doing so may be asked to not attend future events.